-- 8.26 It must be understood by all drivers that any failure of the exhaust system whilst out on the circuit will require the car being removed immediately from the circuit until the fault is repaired, any driver who does not pull over\off within 2 laps of being notified will be penalised accordingly by the loss of their fastest lap in qualification or 1 lap penalty in their final. - 8.27 Delays will not be allowed for heats and minor finals.
+- 8.26 It must be understood by all drivers that any failure of the exhaust system whilst out on the circuit will require the car being removed immediately from the circuit until the fault is repaired, any driver who does not pull over\off within 2 laps of being notified will be penalised accordingly by the loss of their fastest lap in aualification or 1 lap penalty in their final. - 8.27 Delays will not be allowed for heats.
 In unforeseen circumstances, A driver may call a 10 minute delay at the beginning of their final up to the point of the first car being called to the line.
 Only one delay per final is allowed to be called.
+To ensure fair play the car calling the delay shall be worked on within the track area if fuel has already been measured into it, if a delay is called once the engines have been started then upon the restart the grid will form via the shortest route to the start line.
 The 10 minutes is the maximum time a driver may have to repair their vehicle, if they are not ready after the time delay then the final will be started without them and they are free to join from the pit lane once the race has commenced.
 If the vehicle is repaired within the delay period and the Race Director is made aware that the driver is ready then at his discretion he may call the cars to the grid rather than waiting the remaining time.
 During the delay all remaining drivers and cars shall stay within the track perimeter/rostrum area waiting for the restart.
 During the delay period no other cars maybe worked on or leave the pit lane area otherwise they will also be penalised and start behind the delayed start vehicle at the rear of the grid.
 All the other cars will start in their correct positions with gaps left in the grid from the penalised car/s which will then start in 11th, 12th etc. in order of receiving penalties.